 Church Stained Glass Restoration & Repair

-Stained Glass Austin is an area expert in the repair and restoration of church and other religious stained glass.
-We have developed special processes over the years that allow us to not just restore antique or damaged stained glass back to its original glory, but allow us to strengthen the piece as well, both in restoration and re-installation.
+Stained Glass Austin is your go-to expert studio when it comes to repairing and restoring religious stained glass.
+We have developed special processes over the years that allow us to both restore antique or damaged stained glass back to its original glory and strengthen the piece during the restoration and installation processes.

 Our restoration work can add another century or more of life to church stained glass.
-We have seen how important these stunning works of art are to the members of individual churches.
-When it comes to stained glass restoration, we advise churches to contact us as soon as they are aware of any issues, because it is possible for the windows to deteriorate further and further if not attended to.
+We have seen how important these stunning works of art are to the members of churches.
+When it comes to stained glass restoration, we advise churches to contact us as soon as they are aware of any issues.
+If the windows are allowed to deteriorate further, they become more challenging and costly to restore.

-Church and other religious stained glass has been popular in Austin churches for over one hundred years.
-Which means that many of these windows are getting a bit long in the tooth.
-And since glass is a breakable substance, it’s possible your church’s stained glass windows, doors, or other panels might have one or more pieces of damaged, cracked, or chipped glass.
+Religious stained glass has been popular in Austin churches for over a century, which means many of these windows have reached antique status.
+Since glass can break and lead can deteriorate, it’s possible your church’s stained glass windows, doors, or other panels have one or more pieces of damaged, cracked, or chipped glass.
 Perhaps some of the pieces have fallen out entirely.
-Regardless of how old the glass is, we are usually able to match it, so that we can repair the window.
-Stained Glass Austin works with the top glass manufacturers around the world, has access to thousands of colors, types, and textures, and can even special order custom glass to make a perfect match if necessary.
+Regardless of how old the glass is, we are usually able to match it and fully repair the window.
+We work with the top glass manufacturers around the world, so we have access to thousands of colors, types, and textures of glass.
+We can even order custom glass to make a perfect match if necessary.

 Church stained glass windows can require a more extensive process, known as stained glass restoration.
 Here are some of the reasons why a panel might need full restoration:

-1. The weight of the window, combined with the pull of gravity, has caused it to sag over time.
+1. The weight of the window and the pull of gravity have caused it to sag over time.

 2. The lead strips that hold the glass pieces together have become damaged, bent, brittle, or no longer form a tight seal to the glass.
 Although glass is not affected badly by exposure to the elements, the lead strips definitely can be.

-3. If the window is sagging or bowing, the stress of this on the glass will cause cracks to form and perhaps even pieces of glass to start dropping out, which is a potentially dangerous situation.
+3. If the window is sagging or bowing, the stress on the glass will cause cracks to form, and some pieces of glass may start dropping out, which can be dangerous.

-4. A piece of plexiglass has been added to the exterior of the stained glass window, to protect it from the elements or from vandalism.
-But the plexi is always a mistake because it traps heat between itself and the stained glass, and that heat buildup can further damage the lead, causing it to deteriorate even faster.
+4. A piece of Plexiglas has been added to the exterior of the stained glass window to protect it from the elements or from vandalism.
+However, Plexiglas is always a mistake because it traps heat between itself and the stained glass, and that heat buildup can further damage the lead, causing it to deteriorate even faster.

 With our special restoration processes, the window will be removed, taken to our studio, and restored with loving care and attention to detail.
-It will be cleaned, polished, reassembled with new reinforced lead caming strips, and reinstalled using newer and more long lasting installation techniques.
+It will be cleaned, polished, reassembled with new reinforced lead came strips, and reinstalled using newer and longer-lasting installation techniques.